readthedocs/ext-theme/README.rst

 .. code:: console

+   # Go to the readthedocs.org project to run the docker-compose setup
+   cd readthedocs.org

    # Make sure that you defined GITHUB_USER and GITHUB_TOKEN
    inv docker.build

-   # Go to the readthedocs.org project to run the docker-compose setup
-   cd readthedocs.org
+   # Run all the Read the Docs containers with the webpack container
+   # and ext-theme settings enabled
    inv docker.up --webpack --ext-theme  # `-we` for short

    # Now open a different terminal session for developing ext-theme
-   cd ext-theme
+   cd ../ext-theme

-   # Create some virtual environment.
+   # Create an environment with asdf/virtualenv etc

-   # Example using virtualenvwrapper
+   # ...
-   # You can also use asdf
-   mkvirtualenv ext-theme

-   # If you want to do local npm stuff or build the docs,
+   # If you want to do local npm commands (see below) or build the docs,
    # enable node on asdf if you haven't already
    asdf local nodejs latest

-   # Install local development environment
+   # Locally, you could want to install the documentation requirements, as
+   # well as pre-commit.
    pip install '.[docs]'
    pip install pre-commit
    pre-commit install

-If you want to use a different directory layout and store ``../ext-theme`` somewhere else, then define ``RTDDEV_PATH_EXT_THEME`` in your environment but use a relative path to ``readthedocs.org``.

 How does it work?
 -----------------